 The Music Department offers named scholarships and general awards.
 Students do not need to apply for a particular music scholarship since the same application process applies to all awards.

-Several of the department's scholarship endowments are named in honor of former music faculty members including:
+Several of the department's scholarship endowments are named in honor of former or current music faculty members including: